NVIDIA/spark-rapids/docs/index.md

 description: This site serves as a collection of documentation about the RAPIDS accelerator for Apache Spark
 ---
 # Overview
+**If you are a customer looking for information on how to adopt RAPIDS Accelerator for Apache Spark for your Spark workloads, please go to our User Guide for more information: [link](https://docs.nvidia.com/spark-rapids/user-guide/latest/index.html).**

 The RAPIDS Accelerator for Apache Spark leverages GPUs to accelerate processing via the [RAPIDS libraries](http://rapids.ai).